pmichaillat/economic-slack/syllabus.md

 + Before Wednesday 30 November: videos & readings in section "Optimal Fiscal Policy"
 + Before Wednesday 7 December: videos & readings in section "Slack-Dependent Policy Multipliers"

 The required readings cover important material on which the lectures are based.
 You should read them from beginning to end, reproduce the key steps of the derivations, and remember the key results.
 [Supplemental readings](https://www.pascalmichaillat.org/t5.html) are also be provided in each section.
 These readings provide additional theoretical results, empirical evidence, some background, and may provide inspiration for your research.
 If you plan to do research in macroeconomics, you are encouraged to go over all the supplemental readings as well.

+This is a tentative schedule.
+Updates to the schedule will be communicated via the [discussions portal](https://github.com/pascalmichaillat/economic-slack/discussions).

 ## Summary of lectures & readings